mwarning/MeshGraphViewer/README.md

 # Graph Viewer

-Read a simple graph file from disk and display a fancy interactive graph.
+Read a simple json graph file from disk and display a fancy interactive graph.
 Interactions with the graph (selection, deletion, etc.) can be passed to external programs.

-Written in C and JavaScript.
-Build on top of d3.js and libmicrohttpd.
+Written in an unholy combination of C and JavaScript.
+Build with d3.js, leaflet.js and libmicrohttpd.

 ![graph and map view](screenshot.png)